mwnoo/gettingandcleaningdata/README.md

 - Run the script `run_analysis.R`
 - A file called `tidy_dataset.txt` will be created containing a tidy dataset

-A detailed description of the variables in the dataset can be found in the codebook
+A detailed description of the variables in the dataset can be found in the `CodeBook.md`